from a handpicked tutor in LIVE 1-to-1 classes

 What are Alternate Interior and Alternate Exterior Angles?

 When any two parallel lines are intersected by a transversal, they create some pairs of angles with the transversal.
-Alternate Interior angles are always equal and are formed on the inner side of the parallel lines, but are located on the opposite sides of the transversal.
+Alternate interior angles are always equal and are formed on the inner side of the parallel lines, but are located on the opposite sides of the transversal.
 Alternate exterior angles are those angles that have different vertices, they lie on the alternate sides of the transversal and are exterior to the lines.

 When are Alternate Exterior Angles Congruent?